chandanhpcic/docs/source/manual/how-tos/self-signed-chain.rst

 ---------------------------
-Create a Chain for OPNsense
+Create a Chain for Reticen8
 ---------------------------